AI Hallucinations (with Stewart Lee and Sarah Wynn-Williams)

 Correct.
 You are now working on AI.

-You worked for a long time at Meta, as we now call it in international international policy.
-You left.
+You worked for a long time at Meta, as we now call it in international policy you left you're saying nothing i'll carry on i'll keep practicing yeah

-I know you're working primarily in AI.
-What's your
+i know you're working primarily in ai what's your so

-I mean, when you said whether there should be rules on that, that's the thing I pricked my ears up at, because is it not assumed that there should be rules on that?
+one of the things that i've been doing since leaving is um working on negotiations between the us and china on integration of ai into weapons and whether there should be rules about that right so just something relaxing yes um you know i mean when you said whether there should be rules on that that's that's the thing I pricked my ears up at because is it not assumed that there should be rules on that?

 But there's rules about chemical weapons and attacks on civilians and